byu-cpe/ComputingBootCamp/website/_selfpaced/35_fasm2bels.md

 src="https://www.youtube.com/embed/58wXkBlyu-Q">
 </iframe>

+## Runing FASM2BELs

+Go to:

+    <bootcamp_repo>/fasm2bels

+In this directory you will see a simple 16-bit adder design (*add16.v*), with an associated constraints file (*constraints.xdc*).
+A bitstream has already been generated for you, and is provided as *add16.bit*.

+We will now convert this bitstream back to a Verilog netlist.

+1. To perform the first step of the conversion, and convert the bitstream to fasm, run:

+        make bit2fasm

+2. You may want to inspect the produced *add16.fasm* file.

+3. Next, convert the fasm file to a Verilog netlist:

+        make fasm2verilog

+In the BYU FASM2BELs repo `README.md` file, it describes how to run a test of fasm2bels once it has been fully installed... continue this once all fasm2bels problems are resolved

 ## Follow-Up Activities

 **THIS FOLLOW UP ACTIVITY SECTION IS STILL UNDER CONSTRUCTION.
 ESTIMATED COMPLETION/FINAL PUSH FRIDAY NIGHT, SATURDAY NIGHT, or MONDAY MORNING.**

-### Run FASM2BELs

-In the BYU FASM2BELs repo `README.md` file, it describes how to run a test of fasm2bels once it has been fully installed... continue this once all fasm2bels problems are resolved

 ### Bringing It All Together